-The MRF public accounts receivable, \$65.0 million, consists mostly of improper payments to deceased retirees and survivors.
-This equates to less than 0.02% of the total assets and approximately 0.1% of the annual incurred benefit outlays.
+The MRF public accounts receivable (net of Allowance for Estimated Uncollectibles), \$129.2 million, consists mostly of improper payments to deceased retirees and survivors.
+This equates to less than 0.02% of the total assets and approximately 0.2% of the annual incurred benefit outlays.